TomSssM/MyCodewars/task-archieve/literature/sliding-window.md

 int findMaximumSum(int arr[], int n, int m)
 {
-  // calculate the sum of first m elements of that array
+  // calculate the sum of the first m elements of that array
   // and store that sum in a variable named running_sum int max_result = 0;